 By the end of this course, you will understand the following:

 • Force-centric approach to understanding a wide range of Physics concepts

 • Simple mathematical modeling to understand Physics and understanding similar patterns in widely different Physics applications

 • Conceptual formulation in Physics problem solving rather than focusing on mathematical manipulation

 • Systemic approach and recognizing patterns to the understanding of Physics

 • Understanding the historical perspective in the development of Physics

 This course is designed for students seeking a conceptual understanding of Physics.
 The introductory course is designed in a novel way, focusing on understanding Forces, and modeling simple mathematical patterns in wide-ranging applications.
 You can utilize the foundations, modeling, and problem-solving methods learned in this course towards more in-depth Physics courses, which may use the same concepts while requiring more in-depth Physics knowledge and mathematical complexities.

-Prerequisites: Basic Algebra background from High School is required.
+Basic Algebra background from High School is required.
 A prior Physics background is not necessary.
-Simple Trigonometry concepts will be introduced to the students during class.
+Simple geometry concepts, as needed, will be introduced in the course.